Eve-ning/Eve-ning.github.io/_posts/2024-10-04-hitsounds.md

 - **Visual Feedback** in the form of hit lighting, judgements.
 - **Physical Feedback** from when you feel your hands hit the keyboard

-**Aural Feedback**, being the medium as the song is best suited as the most important feedback to accurately time every single action.

-However, the biggest problem that has plagued all Rhythm Games is that it's always less ideal to use the in-game Hit Sound Feedback.
+We focus on **Aural Feedback** in this post mainly because it's the same medium as the song.
+Its close alignment makes it worthwhile to optimize.
+While **Visual Feedback** comes close second, we believe that players are generally less time-sensitive due to it being a different medium.

 > **Disclaimer:** The offsets in the graphs below are roughly estimated to
-> simplify the point I'm making, though they can be analytically found through
+> simplify the points I'm making, though they can be analytically found through
 > experiments.

 ## Background